USRA-STI/gdt-core/docs/core/tte.rst

 Introduction
 ============
-While :ref:`phaii` describe a *binned* time-series of spectra, Photon List or Time-Tagged Event (TTE) data represent an *unbinned* time series.
+While the :ref:`PHAII Documentation<core-phaii>` describe a *binned* time-series of spectra, Photon List or Time-Tagged Event (TTE) data represent an *unbinned* time series.
 In practice, this type of data is only semi-unbinned in the sense that while the time axis of the data are unbinned (hence the time tags), the energy axis is necessarily binned.
 This is because the energy resolution and response of an instrument does not allow the relative precision that is easily achievable for the time axis.
 Therefore, the model for Photon List/TTE data is a series of photons/counts, each with at least two attributes: a time and an energy channel.

 The PhotonList Class
 ====================